Graduate Courses in Media Studies

 This introduction to media historiography surveys material approaches to media history, locating media artifacts within broader cultural contexts, and mapping established and emergent audiovisual archives.
 Designed with an international focus, this course engages a range of historical strategies, from traditional chronologies to new theoretical and experimental methodologies, including ecological perspectives and alternative histories of obsolete technologies, abandoned sites, and neglected practices.

-Seminar examines political, economic and sociological approaches to media as agents of historical change and social transformation, topics include the digitization of society and how information technology and networks work within digital capitalism, and the significance of contemporary media within abiding struggles over injustice, exploitation, and social change.
+Seminar examines political, economic and sociological approaches to media as agents of historical change and social transformation within struggles over race, class, and gender, topics include the digitization of society and how information technology and networks work within digital capitalism, and the significance of contemporary media within abiding struggles over injustice, exploitation, and social justice.

 MEDST 707.
 Methodology in Media Research.
 3 hr.; 3 cr.

 An introduction to basic scientific research methods used within the field of communications and the philosophical arguments behind the various approaches.
 Students learn to read and access statistical information as presented in communications research studies.

 MEDST 740.
 Media Management.
 2 hr. plus supervised lab.
 And/or conf. hr.
 3 cr.